Smoked Beef Roast

 Smoking the Beef Roast

 With your materials gathered, you can finally begin the cooking process with this roast recipe..
 The prep time was pretty short, so now let the fun begin!

 Step 1: Season the Meat

 To begin, first season your meat thoroughly with kosher salt and freshly ground pepper, mixed together in a small bowl.
 Make sure to press the seasoning into the meat on all sides.
-Alternatively, you can use a store bought spice rub made for steaks rather than simple salt and pepper, or make your own.
+Alternatively, you can use a store bought beef rub made for steaks rather than simple salt and pepper, or make your own Texas beef rub.

 Whichever you choose, though, you'll then need to wrap the meat in plastic wrap and chill in the refrigerator for at least an hour, if not overnight, to help the flavors penetrate into the beef.